For many people with incontinence, the following self-help tips and lifestyle changes are enough to relieve symptoms.

 Drink six to eight glasses of water a day (but not more) unless your doctor advises you otherwise.
 Many people with urinary incontinence avoid drinking fluids as they feel it causes more problems.
 However, limiting your fluid intake makes incontinence worse because it reduces your bladder's capacity.

-Avoid spicy and acidic foods, such as curries and citrus fruits, as they can irritate the bladder and make symptoms worse.
+Avoid spicy and acidic foods, such as curries and citrus fruits, as they can irritate the bladder and make leaks and other incontinence symptoms worse.